-NAMI PBC offers a peer support program for adults living with mental health conditions.
-This program is made possible through the generous support of the Healthcare District of Palm Beach County and Ballen Isles Charities Foundation.
+NAMI Palm Beach County (PBC) offers a peer support/mentoring program for adults living with mental health conditions.
+This program is made possible through the generous support of the Health Care District of Palm Beach County.

-The goals of this program are to help connect individuals living in isolation with mental illness to existing community services, set and meet functional life goals, and otherwise develop skills and habits that will support their inclusion and recovery.
+The goals of this program are to help connect individuals with a mental health condition (especially those living in isolation) to existing community services, set and meet life goals, build natural supports into their lives, and otherwise develop skills and habits that will support their inclusion and recovery.

 Who does the program serve?

-Individuals, family members, or agency/healthcare personnel may refer to this service by calling NAMI PBC and requesting Peer Support Services.
-The caller will provide information to the NAMI PBC Program Coordinator.
-Alternatively, information may be provided directly by a call to the individual in need of services.
-A NAMI PBC assigned PSS will contact the individual requiring services to schedule an initial visit.
-Subsequent weekly visits will be scheduled during the initial visit.
-To make a referral please call: (561) 323-2770.
+Individuals, family members, or agency/healthcare personnel may refer to this service by calling NAMI PBC and requesting Peer Mentoring Services.
+The caller will provide information to the NAMI PBC Program Manager.
+The Program Manager will match a Peer Mentor to work with the individual and will contact the individual requiring services to schedule an initial meeting to open services.
+Subsequent weekly meetings will be scheduled by the Peer Mentor and individual served.

-NAMI PBC will use PSSs to link individuals living with mental illness who are living in isolated situations in the community, often not connected to clinical services and/or a support network, to existing services, programs, and groups.
-After establishing rapport with the individual, the NAMI PSS will initially strive to connect them with peer drop-in programs and peer support groups, working to build a network of trust and support.
-Ultimately, for those who could benefit yet are not accessing them, the use of clinical services will be discussed.
-This is a topic frequently addressed in NAMI support groups and educational programs.
+NAMI PBC’s Peer Mentors link individuals living with a mental health condition in Palm Beach County and who are often not connected to clinical services and/or a support network, to existing services, programs, and groups.
+After establishing rapport with the individual and working towards the individual’s personal goals, the Mentor will strive to connect the individual with peer drop-in programs, peer support groups, and peer classes, working to build a network of trust and support.
+Ultimately, for those who could benefit, yet are not accessing them, the use of clinical services will be discussed.
+This is a topic frequently addressed in NAMI PBC support groups and educational programs.